fhrizy/Screen-test-synapsis.id/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/](http://localhost:3000/api/).
+This endpoint can be edited in `pages/api/index.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+if you use mongoDB you can create a file in the application with the name next.config.js.
+You can save it anywhere and with any name.

+module.exports = {
+  env: {
+    MONGO_URI:
+      "mongodb+srv://<username>:<pasasword>@learning.dxyen.mongodb.net/myFirstDatabase?retryWrites=true&w=majority",
+  },
+};

+**if you install the entire next.js application package, then the next.config.js file should already be available.

 ## Learn More